La scala di seta: Synopsis

 Dormont is the teacher and guardian of the beautiful Giulia, and he is determined that she will marry Blansac despite her continual rejection of his advances.
-The fact is that Giulia is already married to Blansac’s friend Dorvil, who every night is able to exercise his conjugal rights because Giulia lowers a ladder made of silk down to him from her bedroom window.
+The fact is that Giulia is already married to Blansac's friend Dorvil, who every night is able to exercise his conjugal rights because Giulia lowers a ladder made of silk down to him from her bedroom window.

 The opera opens in the morning.
-Owing to the attentions of Giulia’s cousin Lucilla, and the family servant, Germano, Dorvil has great difficulty making his escape by his usual method.
-Blansac is due to arrive at any minute in his quest to win Giulia’s love, but she has devised a scheme to divert his amorous attentions towards her cousin, who would make an excellent wife for him.
+Owing to the attentions of Giulia's cousin Lucilla, and the family servant, Germano, Dorvil has great difficulty making his escape by his usual method.
+Blansac is due to arrive at any minute in his quest to win Giulia's love, but she has devised a scheme to divert his amorous attentions towards her cousin, who would make an excellent wife for him.

 Giulia intends to bring Lucilla and Blansac together, and persuades Germano to spy on them from a secret hiding place to see how the relationship develops.
 Blansac arrives with his good friend Dorvil, who desperately tries to persuade him that Giulia is not looking for a husband.
 Unfortunately this only has the effect of making Blansac more determined, and more confident of success.
 He suggests that Dorvil might care to hide and see how successfully he is able to woo Giulia.
-Consequently, when Giulia enters, her meeting with Blansac is being overhead by both Germano and by her husband.
+Consequently, when Giulia enters, her meeting with Blansac is being overheard by both Germano and by her husband.